glycerine/b3/README.md

 To scan recursively, use the `b3 -r` flag.
 This will use all available cores to checksum directories in parallel.
+The scan will follow symlinks.
+Use `-nosym` to prevent this.

 See `b3 -h` for all flags.